jim-cutlass/wav-files-fourier-synthesis/README.md

 Start the program with:
 python3 main.py

-This will generate WAV-file into the out-folder.
+This will generate WAV-files into the out-folder.